montalvocanojacquelinem3s2-cyber/CBTis47_log_dispositivoss_m3s2/docs/PRODUCT_BACKLOG.md

 # US 09: System Reliability

 ### Description
-This epic ensures the Smart Home platform remains stable during normal and unexpected situations.
+ As a homeowner, I want the system to remain stable, so that I can continue using my Smart Home without interruptions.
 ```gherkin